nyan222/roman_empire_zoomcamp/README.md

 7e13e665feeb   postgres:14            "docker-entrypoint.s…"   About a minute ago   Up 56 seconds   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp             magic-roman-postgres
 ```

-And now we need to put Google service account key to our mage project
+And now we need to put Google service account key to our mage project.

 Do it from your local machine.
 Note!!!: yuo shoud begin from directory, where the key lies and act quickly!